xihajun/report_prompt/weekly_report_template.md

-# Weekly Code Repository Report
+# 🎉 Weekly Code Repository Report

 **Date Range**: [Start Date] to [End Date]

-## Executive Summary
+## 🚀 Executive Summary

-Provide a brief overview of the key developments, achievements, and challenges encountered across all repositories during the week.
-Highlight significant progress and any overarching themes or patterns observed.
+This week was a whirlwind of code, collaboration, and caffeinated creativity!
+Here’s a quick snapshot of the magic that unfolded across our repositories.
+Spoiler alert: it’s all about dynamic entries and some bug-busting heroics!

-## Repository Highlights
+## 🏆 Repository Highlights

 ### Repository 1: [Repository Name]

-- **Main Developments**: Summarize the most important updates or changes.
-- **Key Contributors**: Acknowledge team members who made significant contributions.
-- **Challenges**: Note any issues or blockers faced.
+- **Main Developments**: Big strides made!
+We introduced [feature], which is like adding sprinkles to our code sundae.
+- **Key Contributors**: Shoutout to [names] for their epic contributions!
+You guys are the real MVPs.
+- **Challenges**: We hit a snag with [issue], but don’t worry—teamwork makes the dream work!

 ### Repository 2: [Repository Name]

-- **Main Developments**: Summarize the most important updates or changes.
-- **Key Contributors**: Acknowledge team members who made significant contributions.
-- **Challenges**: Note any issues or blockers faced.
+- **Main Developments**: We’ve rolled out [feature]!
+It’s as exciting as a surprise pizza party.
+- **Key Contributors**: Huge thanks to [names] for their dedication and creativity.
+- **Challenges**: Faced a few hiccups with [issue], but we’re on it!

 *(Repeat for each repository)*

-## Feature Enhancements
+## 🌟 Feature Enhancements

 ### New Features Implemented

-- **Repository 1**:
+- **Repository 1**: Say hello to [feature]!
+It’s like giving our entries a new outfit.
-  - List and briefly describe new features added.
-- **Repository 2**:
+- **Repository 2**: [Feature] is here to save the day—bringing all the cool vibes.
-  - List and briefly describe new features added.

 ### Upcoming Features

-- **Repository 1**:
+- **Repository 1**: Get ready for [feature] in the pipeline!
+It’s going to be a game-changer.
-  - Outline features currently in development or planned.
-- **Repository 2**:
+- **Repository 2**: We’re cooking up [feature], and trust us, it’s going to be delicious.
-  - Outline features currently in development or planned.

-## Infrastructure and Tooling Updates
+## 🛠️ Infrastructure and Tooling Updates

 ### Infrastructure Improvements

-- **Cross-Repository Updates**: Detail any infrastructure changes affecting multiple repositories.
-- **Repository-Specific Updates**:
-  - **Repository 1**: Describe infrastructure enhancements.
-  - **Repository 2**: Describe infrastructure enhancements.
+- No major changes, but we’re still riding the wave of stability!
+Keep the good vibes rolling.

 ### Tooling Updates

-- Mention updates to development tools, libraries, or dependencies that impact the workflow.
+- We upgraded our kernel from 0.2.408 to 0.2.411.
+It’s like giving our codebase a fresh pair of shoes!

-## Code Quality and Maintenance
+## 📜 Code Quality and Maintenance

 ### Refactoring Efforts

-- **Repository 1**:
+- **Repository 1**: We tidied up the `save` method—now it’s smoother than a jazz solo.
-  - Summarize refactoring activities and their benefits.
-- **Repository 2**:
+- **Repository 2**: Refactoring magic happened here too, making our code easier to dance with.
-  - Summarize refactoring activities and their benefits.

 ### Code Reviews and Testing

-- Highlight code review processes, test coverage improvements, and quality assurance efforts.
+- High-fives all around for thorough code reviews!
+Our tests are looking sharp and ready to shine.

 ### Deprecated Features

-- List any features deprecated during the week and provide reasons and impact assessments.
+- We said goodbye to [feature].
+It served us well, but it was time to part ways.

-## Documentation and Guides
+## 📚 Documentation and Guides

 ### New Documentation

-- **Repository 1**:
+- **Repository 1**: Check out our new Docker execution guide—it’s like having a roadmap to treasure!
-  - Detail new or updated documentation, including guides and API references.
-- **Repository 2**:
+- **Repository 2**: Updated documentation for [feature]—your go-to for smooth sailing.
-  - Detail new or updated documentation, including guides and API references.

 ### Documentation Plans

-- Outline plans for future documentation updates or areas needing improvement.
+- More documentation updates are on the horizon, aiming to make life easier for all our code adventurers!

-## Metrics and Statistics
+## 📊 Metrics and Statistics

-- **Commits**:
+- **Commits**: A whopping [number] commits across all repositories! 🎉
-  - Total number per repository.
-- **Pull Requests**:
-  - Opened, closed, merged per repository.
+- **Pull Requests**: [Opened, closed, merged numbers]—let’s keep that momentum!
-- **Issues**:
+- **Issues**: [Created, resolved, outstanding]—we’re tackling them one by one.
-  - Created, resolved, and outstanding per repository.
-- **Test Coverage**:
+- **Test Coverage**: Currently at [percentage]—let’s aim for the stars!
-  - Current test coverage percentages and any changes.

-## Risks and Mitigations
+## ⚠️ Risks and Mitigations

-- Identify any risks or potential issues that could impact progress.
-- Describe steps taken or planned to mitigate these risks.
+- Potential risks: [describe].
+But fear not, our trusty team is equipped with a solid plan to tackle them!

-## Team Contributions and Acknowledgments
+## 🌟 Team Contributions and Acknowledgments

-- Recognize outstanding team efforts or individual achievements.
-- Mention any cross-team collaborations or support.
+- Huge shoutout to [names/teams] for going above and beyond this week!
+You all make our code shine brighter!

-## Looking Ahead
+## 🔮 Looking Ahead

 - **Goals for Next Week**:
-  - **Repository 1**: Outline objectives and planned activities.
+  - **Repository 1**: We’re diving into [objectives]—can’t wait to see what unfolds!
-  - **Repository 2**: Outline objectives and planned activities.
+  - **Repository 2**: [Objectives] are on the agenda—let’s keep the energy high!
-- **Long-Term Plans**:
+- **Long-Term Plans**: Exciting times ahead as we gear up for [milestones]—let’s keep the momentum going!
-  - Briefly mention any upcoming milestones or strategic plans.